Learn English Free

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place security procedures to safeguard and secure the information we collect online.

 We will never ask you for private information.
 We are not interested in your ASL, your income or your bank balance.

-Cookies are delicious biscuits, made with butter and the best ones have chocolate in them.
+Cookies are delicious biscuits, made with butter, and the best ones have chocolate and nuts in them.
 They are also tiny pieces of text that web sites use to track sessions through the website, so they can find out what pages interest their visitors the most, but we don't know who you are, and we don't know where you live.
-You can disable or delete cookies using your browser settings (this might affect the functionality of some of the games or tests on this site though).
+You can disable or delete cookies using your browser settings (be warned, this might affect the functionality of some of the games or tests on this site).

 Links to other websites

 The Network contains links to enable you to visit other relevant or interesting websites easily.
 We try to only provide links to safe content, but we don't run these websites, and so this policy doesn't cover them.
 Once you've followed those links you're pretty much on your own.
 So exercise caution and look at the privacy statement applicable to the website in question.

 The increased use of spamming has led us to cut out pretty much all email contact from all of our web sites.
 People can still contact us via the forum.

 If you are having similar problems you may be interested in this article:-

 If you ever receive an email out of the blue, that looks like it was sent from Learn English, it wasn't.
 We will not use your email address to contact you.
 We use the forum, or one of the social networking sites, or we simply talk to you in a session.